 There is also plenty of room for passengers.
-The all-new Volvo S40 is 54mm wider and 44mm taller than the outgoing model and the wheelbase has grown by 78mm.
+The benefits and convenience of a four-door bodyshell in a class dominated by three or five-door alternatives also should not be underestimated.
+The new Volvo S40 is 54mm wider and 44mm taller than the outgoing model and the wheelbase has grown by 78mm.
 Together with packaging improvements, these increased dimensions have created a car with significantly more interior room.
-Five occupants can travel in comfort and they all benefit from a full three-point safety belt system.
-The benefits of a four-door bodyshell in a class dominated by three-door alternatives also should not be underestimated.
+Five occupants can travel in comfort and all benefit from head restraints and a full three-point safety belt system.
+A rear seat belt reminder system automatically alerts the driver via a message on the instrument panel if any rear passengers are not wearing a seat belt.

-Neither should the practicality of the all-new Volvo S40's luggage bay.
-With the rear seat in place, the Volvo S40 has a boot capacity of 404litres, which compares favourably with both the BMW 3-series Compact (300 litres) and the Audi A3 (350litres).
+With the rear seat in place, the boot capacity is 404 litres, which compares favourably against the Audi A3 (350litres).
 Should the need arise, the luggage bay can also be extended.
 The rear seat splits into two sections and the backrest folds forwards to leave an entirely flat load floor.
 The Volvo S40 has a fold-flat front passenger seat, which allows loads up to 3.02m long to be carried.